-Headphone/ Microphone jack

-A 3.5 mm mini headphone/microphone jack enables connection of a monaural microphone. stereo headphones, or a headset.
+∩/\$ Headphone/ Microphone jack A 3.5 mm mini headphone/microphone jack enables connection of a monaural microphone or stereo headphones.
 SC Smart Card slot This slot allows you to install a Smart Card device.
 Some models are equipped with a Smart Card slot.
 Optical disc drive The computer is configured with a DVD Super Multi drive.
-Some models are equipped with an optical disc drive. i 2.6GB and 5.2GB DVI D-RAM media cannot be read from or written to.
+Some models are equipped with an optical disc drive.

+2.6GB and 5.2GB DVD-RAM media cannot be read from or written to.

 SIM SIM Card slot This slot allows you insert a SIM card which enables a high-speed access to the Internet, corporate Intranet and your email while you are away from office.
 Refer to the Wireless WAN Device section for more information.
-Some models are equipped with a SIM Card slot.
-Y .1 Wireless WAN indicator The Wireless WAN glows blue when the Wireless WAN functions are turned on.
-For some models, the indicator blinks to indicate the connection status of the Wireless WAN function.
-Some models are equipped with the Wireless
+Some models are equipped with the SIM Card slot.
+Y 11 Wireless WAN indicator The Wireless WAN indicator glows blue when the Wireless WAN functions are turned on.
+For some models, the indicator blinks to indicate function.